hyperledger/identus-cloud-agent/docs/docusaurus/credentials/issue.md

 To do this, make a `POST` request to the [`/issue-credentials/credential-offers`](/agent-api/#tag/Issue-Credentials-Protocol/operation/createCredentialOffer) endpoint with a JSON payload that includes the following information:

 1. `schemaId`: This is an identifier for a schema, which defines the structure and format of the data in a verifiable credential.
 The schema identifier must be unique and typically a URL or a URN.
-2. `claims`: The data stored in a verifiable credential.
+2. `claims`: are the data stored in a verifiable credential.
 Claims get expressed in a key-value format and must conform to the structure and format defined in the schema.
-The claims contain the data that the issuer attests to, such as name, address, date of birth, and so on.
+Claims contain the data that the issuer attests to, such as name, address, date of birth, etc.

 Once the request initiates, a new credential record for the issuer gets created with a unique ID.
 The state of this record is now `OfferPending`.